-Jeremiah Maestas (André-André):Broadway: Macbeth (Lincoln Center Theater).
-New York credits: Chickens in the Yard (JACK Brooklyn); Memoriam (NY Fringe Festival); Gluten!
+Jeremiah Maestas (M):Broadway: Macbeth (Lincoln Center Theater).
+New York credits: The Beyonce (ART / NY); Chickens in the Yard (JACK Brooklyn); Memoriam (NY Fringe Festival); Gluten!
 (59E59); Pterodactyls (Teatro Circulo); Questa (Wings Theatre Co.), The Minervae (OTSP), A Lesson in Art (Artful Conspirators).
 Regional and other credits: Earthquake Sun (San Diego Rep.); Long Day’s Journey Into Night (The Warner); The Elephant Man, Suddenly Last Summer, Compleat Female Stage Beauty, The Shape of Things (TheatreWorks CT); Love!
 Valour!
 Compassion!
 (Diversionary); Jesus Hopped the “A” Train (LPT); Macbeth (Sledgehammer); Much Ado About Nothing (Theatre Aspen).
 Film: The Canvasser; Jukka; The Tea Party.
 TV: “The Following”; “Madam Secretary”; “The Mysteries of Laura”; “Person of Interest”.
-Education: MFA, Brooklyn College; BA, Univ. of San Diego.
-Proud member of AEA! www.jeremiahmaestas.com
+Education: MFA, Brooklyn College; BA, Univ.
+San Diego. www.jeremiahmaestas.com

-Sam Transleau (Scenic Design) is a designer and scenic artist from Delray Beach, Florida.
-She was recently appointed Assistant Professor of Scene Design at Weber State University in Ogden, Utah.
-Sam received a Master of Fine Arts in Scene Design and Scenic Art from the University of Idaho and a Bachelor of Fine Arts in Scene Design from Florida International University.
-Theaters she has worked for include: Contemporary American Theater Festival, Alabama Shakespeare Festival, Texas Shakespeare Festival, The 6th Street Playhouse, Cinnabar Theater, Orchestra Miami, The University of Iowa, University of Idaho, Florida International University, Lewis-Clark State College, and Palm Beach State College.
+Sam Transleau (Scenic Design) is a freelance designer and scenic artist in South Florida.
+Sam received an MFA in Scene Design and Scenic Art from the University of Idaho and a BFA in Scene Design from Florida International University.
+She has additional training in scenic art from Cobalt Studio, in White Lake, NY, in both painting and foam carving.
+Theaters she has worked for include: Contemporary American Theater Festival, Alabama Shakespeare Festival, Texas Shakespeare Festival, The 6th Street Playhouse, Cinnabar Theater, Orchestra Miami, Weber State University, The University of Iowa, University of Idaho, Florida International University, New World School of the Arts, Lewis-Clark State College, and Palm Beach State College.

-Weber State University (Co-Producer) Telitha E. Lindquist College of Arts & Humanities teaches students to excel as they seek, understand, question and express complexities critical to the experience of being human.
-The Lindquist College of Arts & Humanities offers undergraduate degree programs in the following five areas: Communication, English, Foreign Language, Performing Arts and Visual Art & Design.
+Weber State University (Co-Producer) Stewart Education Foundation, Browning Center for Design, and theTelitha E. Lindquist College of Arts & Humanities.
+The College teaches students to excel as they seek, understand, question and express complexities critical to the experience of being human.
+Undergraduate degree programs are offered in the following five areas: Communication, English, Foreign Language, Performing Arts and Visual Art & Design.
 Master’s degrees also are offered in Communication and English.
 The college serves more than 2,000 undergraduate majors and 250 graduate students.
 The Lindquist College of Arts & Humanities is the Western region’s foremost institution for student-centered teaching and research that investigates the human experience and aims to educate global citizens who are responsible, creative and critical artists, performers and communicators.
 For more information, please visit, www.weber.edu/cah.